Flutterwave/Java-v3/documentation/Bills.md

 ##  Validate a bill service

-This describes how to validate a bill service
+This describes how to validate a bill service.

 ```java
 Response response = new Bills().validateBillService("AT099",